An energy-capacity inequality for Legendrian submanifolds: Introduction

-In Section \ref{sec:basics} we review background definitions, although Section \ref{sec:action} on actions may be less familiar for some and includes some technical hypotheses.
-In Section \ref{sec:FloerHomology}, we introduce a Floer theory for Lagrangian cobordisms.
-Some of this is also not ``mainstream'' in that we absorb the parameters of the continuation maps into our $\overline{\partial}$-equation.
-Section \ref{sec:CompactnessProof} proves our main Gromov non-bubbling result.
-While the result is not surprising, to our knowledge it does not follow from the compactness results which exist in the literature.
-Sections \ref{sec:usher} and \ref{sec:SplashNeck} discuss several methods to study pseudoholomorphic curves using Reeb chord actions: the version of Usher trick for contact Hamiltonians, as implemented by Shelukhin in \cite{HoferContactomorphism}, together with neck-stretching, and splashing.
+Sections \ref{sec:usher} and \ref{sec:SplashNeck} discuss several methods to study pseudoholomorphic curves using Reeb chord actions: the version of Usher trick for contact Hamiltonians, as implemented by Shelukhin in \cite{HoferContactomorphism}, together with neck-stretching and ``splashing.''
 The splashing construction in this context is analogous to the wrapping considered in \cite{SymplecticEilenbergSteenrod} by Cieliebak--Oancea in order to prove their Mayer--Vietoris long exact sequence for symplectic homology.
+Our version of neck-stretching is somewhat less technical, as it only consists of a consideration of different Hofer-type energies $d(\varphi\eta)$ for a given pseudoholomorphic curve.
+When combined with an action argument, this then enables us to exclude the curve from passing through a certain hypersurface.
+The advantage is that we never need to deform the complex structure by taking an SFT-type neck stretching limit in order to reach our conclusion.
 We anticipate other applications, as it provides a relatively easy way to decompose a Floer complexes into subcomplexes.

 Up until this point, our constructions and definitions apply to arbitrary exact Lagrangian cobordisms between Legendrians.
-In Section \ref{sec:PushOff} we provide a technical push-off of our Lagrangian cobordism, assuming it is a concordance.
-Section \ref{sec:Proof} proves the main result, putting all the previous sections together to compute various Floer differentials and chain maps.
+In Section \ref{sec:PushOff} we provide a technical push-off $L_{\epsilon, N,s}$ of our Lagrangian cobordism $L$ assuming it is a concordance.